 Pressing the centrally placed Clean button on the top of the vacuum starts basic cleaning in your home.
 The Spot feature targets a small area that needs extra attention.
 Finally, the Max features will amp up the suction power to its capacity to assist with the hardest to clean areas.

-- Designed for pet hair.
-Provides powerful floor and carpet cleaning with an XL dust...
+- Designed for pet hair; Provides powerful floor and carpet cleaning with an xl dust bin and...

-- Download the Shark Clean app to receive continuous updates, create a cleaning...
+- Download the shark clean app to receive continuous updates, create a cleaning schedule, or...

 The R85 has the following measurements and weight:

 There is a main brushroll and two side brushes to clean the debris which thereafter is sucked in by a strong airflow into the bin, which is situated at the back of the machine.

 The bristles are arranged in a helix pattern and also high-tensile.
 The bristles of the side brushes are of variable length to improve its cleaning in corners.

 The ION Robot is more capable of vacuuming floors which are hard such as tiles, marbles, linoleum, wood and so on.
 It has a low profile of hardly 2.6 inches which allows it to clean under furniture.

 - Suction power: 1400 Pa (estimated)